Bradford: Industrial Revolution

-A major employer was Titus Salt who in 1833 took over the running of his father's woollen business specialising in fabrics combining alpaca, mohair, cotton and silk.
+A major employer was Titus Salt who in 1833 took over the running of his father's woollen business specialising in fabrics combining alpaca, mohair, cotton, and silk.
 By 1850 he had five mills.
-However, because of the polluted environment and squalid conditions for his workers Salt left Bradford and transferred his business to Salts Mill in Saltaire in 1850, where in 1853 he began to build the workers' village which has become a UNESCO World Heritage Site.
+However, because of the polluted environment and squalid conditions for his workers, Salt left Bradford and transferred his business to Salts Mill in Saltaire in 1850.
+There, in 1853, he began to build the workers' village, which has become a UNESCO World Heritage Site.

 Henry Ripley was a younger contemporary of Titus Salt.
 He was managing partner of Edward Ripley & Son Ltd, which owned the Bowling Dye Works.
 In 1880 the dye works employed over 1000 people and was said to be the biggest dye works in Europe.
 Like Salt he was a councillor, JP and Bradford MP who was deeply concerned to improve working class housing conditions.
 He built the industrial Model village of Ripley Ville on a site in Broomfields, East Bowling close to the dye works.

 Other major employers were Samuel Lister and his brother who were worsted spinners and manufacturers at Lister's Mill (Manningham Mills).
 Lister epitomised Victorian enterprise but it has been suggested that his capitalist attitude made trade unions necessary.

-Unprecedented growth created problems with over 200 factory chimneys continually churning out black, sulphurous smoke, Bradford gained the reputation of being the most polluted town in England.
+Unprecedented growth created problems with over 200 factory chimneys continually churning out black, sulphurous smoke.
+Bradford gained the reputation of being the most polluted town in England.
 There were frequent outbreaks of cholera and typhoid, and only 30% of children born to textile workers reached the age of fifteen.
 This extreme level of infant and youth mortality contributed to a life expectancy for Bradford residents of just over eighteen years, which was one of the lowest in the country.

-Like many major cities Bradford has been a destination for immigrants.
-In the 1840s Bradford's population was significantly increased by migrants from Ireland, particularly rural Mayo and Sligo, and by 1851 about 10% of the population were born in Ireland, the largest proportion in Yorkshire.
+Like many major cities, Bradford has been a destination for immigrants.
+In the 1840s Bradford's population was significantly increased by migrants from Ireland, particularly rural County Mayo and County Sligo, and by 1851 about 10% of the population were born in Ireland, the largest proportion in Yorkshire.

 Around the middle decades of the 19th century the Irish were concentrated in eight densely settled areas situated near the town centre.
-One of these was the Bedford Street area of Broomfields which in 1861 contained 1,162 persons of Irish birth—19% of all Irish born persons in the Borough.
+One of these was the Bedford Street area of Broomfields, which in 1861 contained 1,162 persons of Irish birth—19% of all Irish born persons in the Borough.